-The Psychology Department operates in accordance with the Girard Medical Center's Administrative Policy and Procedure 100.8 relating to Weather or Related Emergencies and designation of Essential vs. Non-Essential Staff (See Appendix D).
+The Psychology Department operates in accordance with The Behavioral Wellness Center at Girard's Administrative Policy and Procedure 100.8 relating to Weather or Related Emergencies and designation of Essential vs. Non-Essential Staff (See Appendix D).
 When possible, reminders of this policy are distributed by e-mail to all staff via work e-mail prior to the weather emergency.

-Currently, Office Staff (Clerk and Office Manager) and Psychology Personnel are specified as "Non-Essential", and Directors (Chief of Psychology) are designated as "Essential".
+Currently, Psychology Personnel are specified as "Non-Essential", and Directors (Chief of Psychology) are designated as "Essential".
 Non-essential staff are expected to be at work, and when they cannot get to work they contact the Director before the start of the workday and use PPL time.
 In the future, non-essential staff may be designated as essential if needed for providing services for program participants during weather related emergencies.
 Essential staff are expected to report to work; those who cannot get to work must contact their supervisor before the start of the workday and will not be paid for the day.
-Staff are not expected to come to work if they are not scheduled to work or have a pre-approved PPL or vacation day.
+Staff are not expected to come to work if they are not scheduled to work or have a preapproved PPL or vacation day.